Nyerguds/MobiusMapEditor/README.md

 * All waypoint will now be shown with their coordinates.
 * Added "Jump to..." button on the waypoints tool.
 This will only have any effect when zoomed in.
 * Clicking overlapping waypoints multiple times will cycle to the next one in the list on each click.
 Right-clicking will cycle backwards.
-* When deleting overlapping waypoints, if the currently selected waypoint is one of them, that one will be deleted when clicking.
+* When deleting overlapping waypoints, if the currently selected waypoint is one of them, that one will be deleted first.
 * Map indicators will now be painted in this order: map boundaries, celltriggers, waypoints, object triggers.
 The later ones will be on top and thus most visible.
 * Map indicators for the type you are currently editing are now always drawn last, and thus the most visible. (e.g. overlapping celltriggers and waypoints)
 * Unit/building/infantry tools now paint the object trigger labels last, so they no longer get painted over by the occupied cell indicators.